 I didn’t know exactly where that old arrastra might be, so I would have to scout around for it.
 That’s normal.
 My target is this lonely spring.
 You need water for an arrastra, so it should be here, right?
 (You already know where I am going with this.)

 The spring was pretty boring.
 Just a willow and cottonwood tree and a whole lot of sand.
 (No surface water.)
-A nice spot to perhaps have some lunch but no arrastra.
-Or at least no arrastra that I could see.
+It's a nice spot to perhaps have some lunch but no arrastra.
+Or at least there was no arrastra that I could see.
 It could be hidden deep in the bushes.
-It sure didn’t look like it though.
+It sure didn’t look like it, though.
 No petroglyphs either.
 Hmm…

 There was evidence of some prospecting, though.
 On the other side of the spring, someone built a sizable earthen dam.
 I assume this was an effort to catch rainwater from flash floods.
 Perhaps it could have been to protect something downstream?
 I hiked downstream for a while but I didn’t see anything besides some pieces of tin and wood.